Green Room (film)

-Green Room is a 2015 American horror-thriller film written and directed by Jeremy Saulnier, and produced by Neil Kopp, Victor Moyers and Anish Savjani.
+Green Room is a 2015 American thriller film written and directed by Jeremy Saulnier, and produced by Neil Kopp, Victor Moyers and Anish Savjani.
 Starring Anton Yelchin, Imogen Poots, Alia Shawkat, Joe Cole, Callum Turner and Patrick Stewart, the film focuses on a punk band who find themselves attacked by neo-Nazi skinheads after witnessing a murder at a remote club in the Pacific Northwest.

 Principal photography took place during October 2014 in Portland, Oregon.
 The film was financed and produced by Broad Green Pictures.
 Green Room was screened in the Directors' Fortnight section at the 2015 Cannes Film Festival.
 At the 2015 Toronto International Film Festival, the film finished third in the balloting for the Grolsch People's Choice Midnight Madness Award.
 The film began a limited release on April 15, 2016, before being widely released on May 13 through A24.
 It appeared on many critics' lists as one of the best films of 2016 and received a 2017 Empire Award nomination for Best Horror, and grossed $3.8 million against a budget of $5 million.
 This was Anton Yelchin's final film released during his lifetime.

-Plot
+Plot summary

-Pat, Sam, Reece and Tiger are members of a punk band, the Ain't Rights, travelling through the Pacific Northwest.
+Pat, Sam, Reece and Tiger are members of a punk band, the Ain't Rights, traveling through the Pacific Northwest.
 After their gig is cancelled, a local radio host, Tad, arranges a show through his cousin, Daniel, at a neo-Nazi skinhead bar in the woods outside Portland, opening for the Nazi metal band Cowcatcher.

 After the show, Pat returns to the green room to retrieve Sam's phone.
 He sees the body of a woman, Emily, who has been stabbed to death by Werm, a member of Cowcatcher.
-Pat calls the police, but the bar employees Gabe and Big Justin confiscate the band's phones and hold them captive in the green room.
+Pat calls the police, but the bar employees Gabe and Big Justin confiscate the band's phones and hold them captive in the green room with Emily's friend Amber.
 Gabe pays a skinhead to stab another to create a cover story for the police who respond to the call.
-He consults with the bar owner and skinhead leader, Darcy, who decides to kill the band to eliminate witnesses.
+He consults with the bar owner and skinhead leader, Darcy, who decides to gift Cowcatcher with poisoned drugs and kill the band to eliminate witnesses.

-The band overpowers Big Justin and holds him hostage, taking a boxcutter from his pocket and his pistol.
+The band overpowers Big Justin and holds him hostage, taking a box cutter from his pocket and his pistol.
 They negotiate through the door with Darcy, who asks them to surrender the pistol.
-Pat agrees, but as he opens the door, Emily's friend Amber realizes it is a trap.
+Pat agrees, but as he opens the door, Amber realizes it is a trap.
 Darcy and his men slash at Pat's arm and partially sever his hand with machetes until he drops the gun, but he closes the door.
 Big Justin attacks the band, but Reece chokes him into unconsciousness.
-When Big Justin surprises Reece by awaking again, Reece chokes Big Justin again and Amber cuts him with a boxcutter to confirm that he is dead.
+When Big Justin surprises Reece by awaking again, Reece chokes Big Justin again and Amber cuts him open to ensure that he is dead.